StoXProject/StoX/README.md

 ### Windows:

 Step 1:
 Install by double-clicking on the downloaded .msi file, and follow the instructions.
+If you get a message along the lines that the installer is blocked by the systetm, you can click on "More info" and select "Run anyway"

 Step 2:
 Install R 3.6.3 or newer if not already installed.